 Still, Avello envisions a breadth of markets similar to a sporting event.

-It was, sort of, by FanDuel, in West Virginia, but only for about two hours in April before state officials shut down the market citing a misunderstanding from the operator over their approvals.
-State officials said there were none and West Virginia Secretary of State Mac Warner later called political gambling “a terrible idea” in a statement.
+It was, sort of, by FanDuel, in West Virginia, but only for about two hours in April before state officials shut down the market, citing a misunderstanding from the operator over their approvals.
+State officials said there were none, and West Virginia Secretary of State Mac Warner later called political gambling “a terrible idea.”

 “One of our competitors tried to do it in West Virginia for like about three minutes before it was shut down.
 That was a step in the right direction.
 I was hopeful that was going to happen, because we would have been right behind him with it,” Avello said.
 “It didn’t happen.
 We’ll see.
 We’re still pushing, and I’m hopeful for that.”